 Admissions tests

-All candidates must take the Classics Admissions Test (CAT) and the Oxford English Literature Admissions Test (Oxford ELAT) as part of their application.
-Separate registration for the tests is required and it is the responsibility of the candidate to ensure that they are registered by the deadline of 29 September 2023.
+All candidates must take the relevant section(s) of the Classics Admissions Test (CAT) as part of their application.
+The registration deadline and test date are published on the University’s website.
 We strongly recommend making the arrangements in plenty of time before the deadline.
-Everything you need to know, including how to register and guidance on how to prepare, can be found can be found here.
+Everything you need to know, including how to register and guidance on how to prepare, can be found here.

 Written work

 Candidates should submit two pieces of written work, one relevant to English, and one relevant to Classics.
-Those applying for Course II may submit two essays in areas relevant to English or Classics.
-The deadline to submit written work is 10 November 2023.
+The deadline to submit written work is 10 November 2024.
 Further information on the written work requirements can be viewed here.

 Deferred Entry